Why Defining Deliverables & Scope is Just as Important as Planning the Work

 As we expend time, effort and money on project execution, we are simply converting work into deliverables.
 If project execution is 100 percent efficient and to plan, then this conversion of work results in an as-expected asset (deliverable) at the end of the project.
 If, however, execution is less than 100 percent, then additional time and money is spent to achieve deliverable completion.
 The net result is that we end up spending more time and money than planned.

 What does it mean to have scope and work aligned?
 Take a small leap of faith with me and let’s assume we have a deliverable that we are going to value in terms of “effort.”
 The “effort value” we place on this deliverable is 365 days.
 That means whatever this deliverable is, I believe it is worth 365 days of effort.
 I even build a plan that illustrates how those 365 days will be expended in the production of this deliverable.
-If I got the plan right, then there is balance between the value I placed on the deliverable and the work required to actually produce it.
+If I got the plan right, then there is balance between the value I placed on the deliverables and the work required to actually produce them.
 But if I got it wrong because I didn’t account for the work in the right manner, then there is imbalance and something must be changed to regain alignment.
 A decision must be made.
 Either I revise my assumption that the value of the deliverable is worth 365 days, or find efficiency in my plan to bring the work back in alignment with my original 365 day “effort value.”

 The frequency at which projects overrun (both time and cost) suggests that there is regular imbalance between what gets included in a plan and what it actually takes to produce the deliverable.
 Achieving alignment between scope and work before execution begins increases our chances of maintaining this balance during execution.
 How do we do this with InEight Basis?
 Keep reading to find out.